Buzz Group Ltd Privacy Notice

 • To provide you with the most user-friendly online navigation experience

-• For analysis and research purposes so that we may improve the services offered by Buzz Bingo
+• For analysis and research purposes, so that we may improve the services offered by Buzz

 • Testing new systems and checking upgrades to existing systems